LuizZak/SwiftRewriter/Architecture.md

 The source code for the AST class structure used is found inside the `GrammarModels` target, and is used throughout the rest of the process to inspect the input AST.

+---
-#### 2. Statements parsing
+## 2. Statements parsing

+##### summary
+- `SwiftAST` target for the Swift statement/expression syntax representation;
+    - `SyntaxNode` is the analogous `ASTNode` but for statement and expressions, instead of types and declarations.
+- ANTLR syntax is parsed directly into `SwiftAST` for function bodies.
+---

 Parsing of Objective-C method bodies is postponed to after all files are parsed.
 This helps ensure we can produce a statement tree that has full visibility of all symbols and classes.
 This is relevant for the initial type-parsing and typealias generation steps.

 Statements are parsed into a customized AST for representing Swift grammars, contained within the `SwiftAST` target.

-- Unlike high level constructs such as classes and global definitions, no intermediary representation is used to represent statement AST's between Objective-C and Swift, and the source code is translated directly from the ANTLR-produced tree for the Objective-C code into a Swift AST structure, for all method bodies.
+Unlike high level constructs such as classes and global definitions, no intermediary representation is used to represent statement AST's between Objective-C and Swift, and the source code is translated directly from the ANTLR-produced tree for the Objective-C code into a Swift AST structure, for all method bodies.

+---
-#### 2.1 Intention generation
+## 2.1 Intention generation

+##### summary
+- `Intention` protocol for representing Swift declarations that will be generated;
+- `Intentions` target contains all declarations used by SwiftRewriter;
+    - Granularity stops at statements and expressions: those are represented by `SwiftAST` constructs instead.
+- `IntentionCollection` bundles all `Intentions`.
+---

 The complete grammar tree is then analyzed and grouped up into sets of objects that encapsulate the intent of creating matching Swift source code for each object from the original Objective-C source code.
 These structures are aptly named `Intentions`.
 Many intention types are used to represent the final Swift source code that the tool will generate.